-From delectable food to exquisite art, there’s something for everyone in the Land of Lincoln
+From delectable food and exquisite art to locally made spirits, there’s something for everyone in Illinois

 To highlight some of these extraordinary professionals, the Illinois Office of Tourism formed a program called Illinois Made, featuring those who craft, design and invent.
 Illinois Made gives an intimate glimpse into the creation process of artisans across the state on the Enjoy Illinois website by providing a behind-the-scenes view on what makes each maker exceptional.